 Adam Taylor of Washington Post explains why Modi lied through his teeth:

 “What led Modi away, it seems, was the teachings of the Rashtriya Swayamsevak Sangh (RSS), a strict Hindu organization that is reported to require a vow of celibacy.
 Modi’s time with the RSS eventually led to his leadership of India’s second largest political party, Bharatiya Janata Party”

 Modi married when he was 18 and his wife 16.
-Considering the actual marrying ages for young people of Gujarat State.
-If he thought he was too young, he didn’t seem to have raised his objection before joining the barat (bridegroom procession) to wed the young girl.
-Then, he claims, he went on a pious tour of Himalayas and Ashrams for the next three or four years to come back and join the violence-propagating RSS, not his peaceful young bride.
+Considering the actual marrying ages for young people of Gujarat State. if he thought he was too young, he didn’t seem to have raised his objection before joining the barat (bridegroom procession) to wed the young girl.
+Then, he claims, he went on a pious tour of Himalayas and Ashrams for the next three or four years to come back and join the violence-promoting RSS, not his waiting young bride.
 Abandoned, she continued her education and became a teacher.
-Now retired, she says she would have loved to attend his inauguration as Chief Minister if she was invited.
+Now retired, she says she would have loved to attend his inauguration as Prime Minister if she was invited.
 Modi went to seek his Mother’s blessings before taking on the mantle, but not for a tilak (a red vermilion mark Hindu wives place on their husbands’ forehead when they launch on a new adventure) from his wife.

 So what did he do with his ardhang – half of oneself?
 India, who praises family life above everything has a man who not only abandoned his own family life, but left her to fend for herself, and never even thought of inviting her to his inauguration though he invited his opponents and sworn enemies.
 There is none in politics more hypocritical than Narendra Modi, present Prime Minister of India.